Monitoring Query Performance

 1. Run a query.

-For example, a query from the TPC-H benchmark:
+This example is from the TPC-H benchmark:

 n2.n_name AS nation